-Tree collards occasionally set seed- ours did for the first time in 2016.
-We saved the seeds and are making them available for plant breeding enthusiasts and international customers.
+Tree collards occasionally set seed- the current seeds we are selling were harvested July 2017.
+Weare making them available for plant breeding enthusiasts and international customers.
 Each packet contains 30 seeds.
-We had over 95% germination rate when we tested them July 2016.
+We had over 95% germination rate when we tested them August 2017.

 Unfortunately we cannot guarantee delivery for international orders.
 Please do your research beforehand to see if customs is likely to confiscate your items.
 We will carefully package and label your order with a proper botanical name and customs declaration.
 We cannot provide phytosanitary certificates.
 We have successfully shipped to Australia both in a first class package ($20) and in a regular letter envelope ($10).
 The regular envelope took about two weeks longer to arrive.
 Shipments of seeds to the UK and Denmark in regular envelopes ($10) arrived in about a week.